 This crazy delicious beef barbacoa couldn’t be easier to make!
 Season, braise, simmer and let your oven do the rest!

-I’ve always been a sucker for Chipotle’s beef barbacoa, so I finally decided to make a homemade version.
+I’ve always been a sucker for Chipotle’s beef barbacoa, so I finally decided to make a homemade version for dinner.
 It’s so incredibly easy and it comes out tender, juicy and extremely flavorful.

 In order to achieve that perfect consistency, I use my dutch oven!
 Why a Dutch oven?
 Because it’s perfect for braising and oven roasting meat.